Seda Sulang: Production

-The film was filmed at the Vahini Studio in Madras, where Somasekaran included several scenes from Sri Lanka such as the Temple of the Tooth in Kandy, the Parliament in Colombo, Independence Memorial Hall and the Kadugannawa Binge.
+The film was filmed at the Vahini Studio in Madras, where Somasekaran included several scenes from Sri Lanka such as the Temple of the Tooth in Kandy, the Parliament in Colombo, Independence Memorial Hall and the Kadugannawa Bridge.
 They were captured on camera by Indian cameraman Raj Gopal.
-It is also the first and only Sinhala film where a song was sung by Indian songstress Latha Mangeshkar.
+It is also the first and only Sinhala film where a song was sung by Indian singer Lata Mangeshkar.

 The film premiered in Ceylon Theaters on June 24, 1955.
 It has been screened for 23 months and 2 months at the Elphinston Cinema Hall in Maradana alone.
 Until then, advertisements were most widely used in Sinhala cinema in this film.
-In addition, a calendar with a color photo of Florida sells for free for 50 cents and a postcard size photo for 25 cents.
+In addition, a calendar with a color photo of Florida sells for 50 cents and a postcard-size photo for 25 cents.
 On May 5, 1955, the Mayor of Colombo, Dr. N. M. Perera, distributed prizes at Galle Face Green at 9 am at the 'Sada Sulang' Bicycle Competition.
 The film was screened again on 17 December 1977 with 7 copies.

 In violation of the agreement and played its aristocratic statue in the film by Dommie Jayawardena, Somasekaran took action against him to lodge a complaint in the Madras court.
 It was alleging that Dommie acted in the film Radala Piliruwa by breaking the agreement with Film Ceylon and had not come to work on the film without any notice since September 10, 1954, and that he had contracted with Cinemas Ltd. However, Somasekaran's complaint was dismissed subject to legal fees.